JanHerca/urantiapedia/output/wikijs/en/article/The_Arena/The_Arena_2019_autumn.md

 _(Presented at Urantia Association’s International Conference in Dourdan, France, July 2002)_

 > _With your spiritual eyes anointed, you would see the heavens open and behold the angels of God ascending and descending.
 And many of us, while functioning in the government of the Father and the universes of the Sons, are assigned to the service of the human races.
 We have ministered on Urantia since the earliest times of human intelligence.
 We inform heaven about this remote part of the universe.
 We are the angels of heaven.
-In the words of Jesus, we are ministering spirits._ [[UB 167:7.4](/en/The_Urantia_Book/167#p7_4)]
+In the words of Jesus, we are ministering spirits._ <a id="a156_488"></a>[[UB 167:7.4](/en/The_Urantia_Book/167#p7_4)]

 In recent days we have learnt of the brilliant plans of the Father and of the Son.
 Now we shall see the correlation of these plans with the plan of the Infinite Spirit.

-> _The Adjuster is the presence of the Father; the Spirit of Truth, the presence of the Sons._ [[UB 113:3.3](/en/The_Urantia_Book/113#p3_3)]
+> _The Adjuster is the presence of the Father; the Spirit of Truth, the presence of the Sons._ <a id="a161_95"></a>[[UB 113:3.3](/en/The_Urantia_Book/113#p3_3)]

 These divine endowments are coordinated on the levels of human spiritual experience by the Ministering Spirits, who combine the love of the Father and the mercy of the Son, in their ministry to you and to me.
 They do this on behalf of the Infinite Spirit.
 The three plans are in fact the one unified plan.